 - Stinging insects.
 Wasps, bees, and hornets are at full force in the summertime.
 They can build nests near residential areas.

 - Flies.
 Summer is the peak breeding season for flies.
 They are infamous for being a nuisance at outdoor summer events.

 Seasonal Pest Problems in Des Moines

 The nature of our climate year-round leads It’s important to know which pests to keep your eye out for in order to prevent a seasonal pest problem.
 At Springer, our residential and commercial exterminators can work with you to ensure you are protected from pests all year long.
 Call us today!

-Seasonal Guide to Pest Infestations in Des Moines
+Seasonal Guide to Pest Infestations

 Serving Central Iowa since 1989